Sterling Polish celebrates 75 years anniversary

 Now, a very large portion of the company’s more than 40 products are on the shelves in most grocery stores, and as a curiosity, it should be noted that Sterling Polish supplies both the Danish and Norwegian royal courts.

 After a few years in the new premises, Repella started producing, among other things, detergents, soaps and fabric softeners for launderettes and industrial laundries.
 When Hans Glavind Rasmussen began working at Sterling Polish in 1981, it was as marketing manager in Repella, which was sold in 2010.
-Nevertheless, Hans Glavind Rasmussen still sits on the board of Repella, which today provides printed textiles, dispenser solutions and accessories for the modern laundry and service industry..
+Repella to this day provides printed textiles, dispenser solutions and accessories for the modern laundry and service industry.

 In 2007, Sterling Polish launched an effective dishwashing tab under the name Step, which is characterized by its practical outer packaging in the form of plastic containers.